Most licensed games are terrible, but SpongeBob SquarePants: Battle for Bikini Bottom was a rare exception.

 Many of my earliest gaming experiences, as someone who grew up in the 2000s, were with licensed titles based on movies and television shows rather than the uber-popular Halo: Combat Evolved or Jak & Daxter.
 One of the best-licensed games I played as a kid was SpongeBob SquarePants: Battle for Bikini Bottom, a game I fondly remember as bringing the world of SpongeBob to life while still being a fun platformer.

-SpongeBob SquarePants: Battle for Bikini Bottom - Rehydrated, a remake by Purple Lamp and THQ Nordic as d struck me as a thrilling prospect, but the remake’s reception at launch swung from mixed to overtly negative.
+SpongeBob SquarePants: Battle for Bikini Bottom - Rehydrated, a remake by Purple Lamp and THQ Nordic struck me as a thrilling prospect, but the remake’s reception at launch swung from mixed to overtly negative.
 This worried me.
 Did THQ Nordic botch a childhood favorite, or was the game just not as good as I remembered?

 After finally getting my hands on the game come launch day, courtesy of a F.U.N.
 Collector’s Edition of the game sent to Inverse by THQ Nordic, I was relieved to find that Spongebob SquarePants: Battle for Bikini Bottom - Rehydrated provided a nostalgia-fueled recreation of a game I hold near and dear to my heart, with that feeling only breaking with a few technical problems and a tacked-on multiplayer mode.

 What makes the original Battle for Bikini Bottom so great?

 Watching trailers for the games may leave you wondering what all the fuss is about.
 While it may have still paled in comparison to industry greats, within the licensed game scene it was a golden egg.

 Nowadays, licensed games are typically more polished and big-budget, but at the time of Battle for Bikini Bottom’s release these varied much more in quality.
 Battle for Bikini Bottom was much more ambitious than many of its peers.